nimious/spacenav/README.md

 ## Prerequisites

 To compile the bindings in this package you must have **libspnav**, the Spacenav SDK library, installed on your computer.
-Users of your program also need to install and run **spacenavd**, the Spacenav Daemon, that implements the actual device driver.
+Users of your program need to install and run **spacenavd**, the Spacenav Daemon, that implements the actual device driver.

-### FreeBSD
+### BSD

 TODO